quitesimpleorg/adhocify/README.md

 ```
 Keep running until the file named "awaited_file" is created in the current directory.

+`--exit-with-child` also supports negation, so e. g. with `--exit-with-child='!0'` adhocify would keep running as long as the child commands exits with 0.

 Other tools
 ===========
 If adhocify does not suit your needs, take a look at: